Nacho Libre

-Nacho Libre is a 2006 sports comedy film written by Jared Hess, Jerusha Hess, and Mike White, and directed by Jared Hess.
+Nacho Libre is a 2006 American sports comedy film written by Jared Hess, Jerusha Hess, and Mike White, and directed by Jared Hess.
 It stars Jack Black as Ignacio, a Catholic friar and secret lucha libre fan who moonlights as a luchador to earn money for the orphanage where he works.
-The film is loosely based on the story of Fray Tormenta ("Friar Storm"), a real-life Mexican Catholic priest who had a 23-year career as a masked luchador to support the orphanage he directed.
-The film was produced by Paramount Pictures, Nickelodeon Movies, and Black & White Productions.
+The film is loosely based on the story of Fray Tormenta ("Friar Storm"), a real-life Mexican Catholic priest who had a 23-year career as a masked professional wrestler to support the orphanage he directed.
+The film was produced by Nickelodeon Movies and Black & White Productions.

 Nacho Libre was released on June 16, 2006, by Paramount Pictures.
 It received mixed reviews from critics and grossed $99 million at the worldwide box-office against its $35 million production budget.